mahadyhasan/mahadyhasan.github.io/_posts/2016-07-23-java8-using-optional.md

 ## 1. What are Optionals in Java 8?

 `java.util.Optional` gives us a way to handle null values, to prevent `NullPointerException`.
-They are a simple container for a value which may be null or non-null.
-The class has been added to deal with optional object references.
+They are a simple container for a value which may be null or non-null. *Java 8 Optional<T>* has been added to deal with optional object references.
  The intention here is not to replace every null-able references, but to simplify the code and improve readability.

+ The idea is, it works like a container for the type object *T*.
+A value of this object is returned if this value is not a *null* value.
+If we get a *null* value in this container, then it will allows us to do some predefined actions instead of throwing `NullPointerException`.

+## 2. How do we create Optional<T> instances?

+Create an instance of *Optional* class using its static method:

+{% highlight java %}
+Optional<String> optional = Optional.empty();
+{% endhighlight %}

+Return an *Optional* which contains not-null value:

+{% highlight java %}
+String str = "string value";
+Optional<String> optional = Optional.of(str);
+{% endhighlight %}

+Return an *Optional* with the specified value, if non-null, otherwise return an empty *Optional*:

+{% highlight java %}
+Optional<String> optional = Optional.ofNullable(getString());
+{% endhighlight %}

-## 2. Convenient Methods in Optional Class
+## 3. Convenient Methods in Optional Class

 * `isPresent()`: return true if a value is present in **Optional**.
 * `get()`: if a value is present, returns a reference to the item contained in the optional object.
 Otherwise throws a *NoSuchElementException*.